MelMepham/RB-techtest-melissamepham/README.md

 #### Jess Draper
 Jess was apart of my Cohort at EDA*, we are both searching for work and have a project we want to create together, we have been giving each other a lot of emotional support over the last couple of weeks and she has helped by being in my corner and being super supportive! (we were also both working on tech assignments at the same time which was great!, we were both able to be super empathetic)

+#### Random internet person
+So I am hooked into a code-help-desk slack page, and I did ask some questions about little bits I was stuck on and was pushed to rewrite the code using .reduce functions! and thanks to this person my code is so much nicer and functional.

 *Enspiral Dev Acadamy https://devacademy.co.nz/ *loomio https://www.loomio.org/